Georgetown Renewable Energy

 Pecos County representatives also joined officials in the ribbon cutting.
 About Us Company Name: NRG Energy; Wells Fargo, which financed the solar plant; and Swinnerton Renewable Energy, which built the solar facility.

-See also About Solar Energy
+See also Renewable Energy Resources List

 Located 15 miles north of Fort Stockton, the 1,250-acre Buckthorn Solar Power Plant has 1.7 million solar panels.
 The panels are mounted on a single axis tracking system that rotates daily to maintain a 90 degree angle to the sun for maximum output.
 The plant is located in Pecos County, which has the second highest light factor in the state Brightness is a rating of available sunlight.